4tiennguyen/Extractive_Text_Summarization/README.md

 #### f.
 Numerical Data (F6)
  It is defined as a ratio of the number of numerical data (ND) in the sentence (S) to the length (L) of the sentence
 F6(Sentence) = (number of numerical terms in the sentence) / (total number of words in the sentence)
+## C. F Score
+Keeping the goal in mind to determine a sentence's overall importance,  we wanted to use the functions described by combining them with a weight and summing them together to get a final F score that we will use to determine if a sentence is important or not.
+We also divide by the sum of all our weights to keep the F score between 0 and 1.
+This means we also have a sub goal of determining which functions will be the most useful to predict a sentence's importance.
+F score = (W1×F1+W2×F2+W3×F3+W4×F4+W5×F5+W6×F6) / (W1+W2+W3+W4+W5+W6)
+Originally we had an intuitive guess that function 1 - title function would be the most important, then function 5 - the proper noun function, followed by functions 2, 3, and 4 having neutral importance and function 6 with the least importance.